What is Todd Chrisley's net worth and Salary?

 At sentencing, prosecutors described the Todd and Julie as such:

 "The Chrisleys have built an empire based on the lie that their wealth came from dedication and hard work.
-The jury's unanimous verdict sets the record straight: Todd and Julie Chrisley are career swindlers who have made a living by jumping from one fraud scheme to another, lying to banks, stiffing vendors and evading taxes at every corner."
+The jury's unanimous verdict sets the record straight: Todd and Julie Chrisley are career swindlers who have made a living by jumping from one fraud scheme to another, lying to banks, stiffing vendors, and evading taxes at every corner."

 Chrisley Asset Management

-At one point Todd Chrisley owned and operated Chrisley Asset Management, a firm that, according to court documents, had been struggling for a number of years, even as Mr. Chrisley and family continued to live a very lavish lifestyle.
+At one point, Todd Chrisley owned and operated Chrisley Asset Management, a firm that, according to court documents, had been struggling for a number of years, even as Mr. Chrisley and his family continued to live a very lavish lifestyle.
 A lifestyle that included owning a 30,000-square-foot mansion and spending $300,000 per year on clothes.

 Chrisley Asset Management would later play a starring role in Todd and Julie's legal troubles.